-Bulat has been involved in both European and American art scenes, exploring in various mediums: from music and visuals to radio and theater productions.
+Serge Bulat is a Moldovan-American multidisciplinary artist, composer and sound designer, who has been contributing to both European and American art scenes, exploring various mediums: from music and visuals to video games, radio and theater productions.

-Bulat's artistic approach is often perceived as a meditation on arts, philosophy, science, and society; and explores such diverse subjects as creativity, technology, reality, culture, and identity.
-Frequent collaborators include multi-discipline artists Michael Rdshir and Abraham Sprinkle.
+Bulat's artistic approach is often perceived as a meditation on arts, philosophy, science, and psychology; and explores such diverse subjects as creativity, technology, reality, culture, environment, and identity.

-Artist's work is described as "the new sound in the realm of electronic music" (Facts & Arts, France), "truly innovative" (Amazing Radio, UK) and "an ambitious project that can trigger intellectual thought" (The Deli Magazine, USA).
+Bulat's artistry is described as "the new sound in the realm of electronic music" (Facts & Arts, France), "existentialist work" (Ibero 90.9, Mexico), "truly innovative" (Amazing Radio, UK), "an expressive extension of his own psyche, and a bridge to your grey-matter palace" (I Thought I Heard A Sound) and "an ambitious project that can trigger intellectual thought" (The Deli Magazine, USA).

-"Wurmenai" is the new album by Serge Bulat, preceded by two releases: "Yehy Vaya" - a collaboration with Mordovian folk band OYME (Deep Forest) sung in the language of Erzya; and "Kalah Folklore" - a song in Argentinian Spanish, featuring vocalist Miriam García (Chancha Vía Circuito), based on the traditional Andean coplas.
+"Wurmenai" the next multi-format project, preceded by two works: "Yehy Vaya" - a collaboration with Mordovian folk band OYME sung in the language of Erzya; and "Kalah Folklore" - a song in Argentinian Spanish, featuring vocalist Miriam García, based on the traditional Andean coplas.

-The first single honored the UN proclaimed International Year Of Indigenous Languages, and the second one marked the 100 years since the birth of Leda Valladares.
-The album's collaboration list also includes Rumbo Tumba, Nino Errera, Pavel Vit and features a fusion of genres, cultures, and creative technics.
+The first single honored the UN proclaimed International Year Of Indigenous Languages; the second one marked the 100 years since the birth of Leda Valladares.
+The project's collaboration list also includes Rumbo Tumba, Nino Errera, Pavel Vit and features a fusion of genres, cultures, and creative techniques.

 Follow your own Q